-A seven-week-old kitten that has been dyed purple and suffered from at least 15 bite wounds and deep lacerations is now safe and recovering from his injuries at the Nine Live Foundation, a no-kill shelter in Redwood City, California.
+A seven-week-old kitten that has been dyed purple and suffered from at least 15 bite wounds and deep lacerations was rescued to recover from his injuries at the Nine Live Foundation, a no-kill shelter in Redwood City, California.

 Smurf received a full body shave, multiple baths, wound care, and antibiotic treatment.

 Smurf cuddles up in his new blanket after rescuers give him the TLC he needs.

 Just a few days after his rescue, Smurf was feeling much better.
 He was up and playing with his two new kitty friends at the shelter, who just adore him.

 Smurf underwent surgery next week to repair the large wound on his right leg and caretakers at Nine Lives Foundation said that all of his other wounds healed well.
 Nine Lives Foundation said that Smurf and his friend Cherry will be going into foster care together next week!